AmpliconSuite/AmpliconClassifier/README.md

 ## AmpliconClassifier

-#### Classify AmpliconArchitect amplicons to determine what type of focal amplification is present.
+#### Classify AmpliconArchitect output to determine types of focal amplification is present.

 **Current version: 0.2.5**

+For the legacy version used in Kim et al., *Nature Genetics*, 2020 please see the scripts and REAMDE in the legacy_natgen_2020 folder.
+This version is only recommended for recommended for reproducing the paper results, and not for state-of-the-art amplicon classification.
+The legacy version was developed by Nam Nguyen, Jens Luebeck, and Hoon Kim.
+The current version is developed and maintained by Jens Luebeck.

+If using AmpliconClassifier, please cite:

+Kim H, Nguyen N, et al. [“Extrachromosomal DNA is associated with oncogene amplification and poor outcome across multiple cancers.”](https://www.nature.com/articles/s41588-020-0678-2)
+*Nature Genetics*.
+2020.

+***Please note that this software is still actively being developed.
+Stable versions are released on the main branch.***

 **1. Prerequisites**:
 - Supports both python2 and python3.